lionyouko/veinsgym_lowerloss/README.md

 You will want to run either noconnection config or MultipleGymsOne config.
 MultipleGyms is a postponed idea.
 Make sure to put 5555 port at TrivialRL if you will try General config.

+Extra:
+15. If you want to use the DQN agent, you also will need to pip install stable_baselines3 at you venv.
+Also, you will need to open your venv libs, find veinsgym dir and change the file __init__.py at line 377 to "return StepResult(observation, float(reward[0]), False, {})"

 Attention that there is no snakemake or similar, so it must be compiled using omnet IDE for now.